Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 ## Create a zone in the global control plane

 After creating the global control plane, you must add a zone to that control plane.
+A zone does _______ and you need one because ______.
 Adding a zone allows you to manage services added to that zone and send and receive configuration changes to the zone.

 1. Select the `clothing-website` control plane you just created and then click **Create Zone**.
   Mesh Manager automatically creates a [managed service account](/konnect/org-management/system-accounts/) that is only used to issue a token during the zone creation process.